 In the normal course of business, the Company's tax filings are subject to audit by federal, state and foreign tax authorities.
-An audit by one tax authority is currently ongoing.
+Audits by four tax authorities are currently ongoing.
 There is inherent uncertainty in the audit process.
 The Company made its best estimate of the probable liabilities that exist and recorded an estimate.
 The Company has no reason to believe that such audits will result in the payment of additional taxes or penalties, or both, that would have a material adverse effect on the Company's results of operations or financial position, beyond current estimates.